RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

   **Needed information to connect to CRSP**:

-  * Your UCINetID
+  * Your UCInetID
-  * The UCINetID of the CRSP lab owner:
+  * The UCInetID of the CRSP lab owner:

-    * It is our UCINetID if you own CRSP Lab
+    * It is our UCInetID if you own CRSP Lab
-    * It is the UCINetID of your adviser, If you are a graduate student or post-doctoral researcher
+    * It is the UCInetID of your adviser, If you are a graduate student or post-doctoral researcher

   In this example configuration, we are going to use the following specific information for user *npw* to access the *ppapadop* lab:

-  * UCINetID - npw
+  * UCInetID - npw
-  * UCINetID of the CRSP lab owner - ppapadop
+  * UCInetID of the CRSP lab owner - ppapadop

   You will edit 5 fields in the default bookmark: :guilabel:`Nickname`, :guilabel:`Username`, :guilabel:`SSH Private Key`, :guilabel:`Path`, and :guilabel:`Connect Mode`: